Electric vehicles are increasing in popularity and it's easy to see why.

 Charging times at home depend on what kind of power supply you have installed.
 A 3-pin plug will take 17 hours, whilst a wall box takes between 5 and 10 hours.
 Rapid chargers take just 45 minutes to charge the vehicle.

-The government plug-in grant offers up to a maximum of £3,500 off the purchase price.
+The government plug-in grant offers up to a maximum of £2,500 off the purchase price.
+Not all low-emission vehicles will get a grant, it is only available vehicles that been approved by the government and the cars must cost less than £35,000.
 Savings are automatically included by your local Marriott Audi dealership.

 Cars like the e-tron that are zero-emission are exempt from paying Vehicle Excise Duty, also know as road tax, in the first year.

 We offer a service and maintenance programme bespoke to the e-tron, you will receive a special Audi e-tron warranty that protects your car for up to 3 years after purchase.
 Depending on the type of cover you will need, we have 4 Service Plan packages available for you to choose from, with monthly payment options available.